urbanspr1nter/nesthing/docs/PPU.md

 |4018-401F|APU and I/O Functionality that is normally disabled|8 B|
 |4020-FFFF|Mapped to Cartridge PRG ROM, PRG RAM, etc.|49120 B|

 An example of this is writing to PPU memory.
-This requires manipulation of the `v` register to set the proper VRAM address needed to place the data into the data bus to the PPU  memory.
+This requires manipulation of the `v` register to set the proper VRAM address needed in order to place the data into the data bus to the PPU  memory.
 This gives a total of 8 bytes, or 8 mapped registers for the CPU to communicate with the PPU.

 The misconception is that reading/writing data to the memory-mapped I/O addresses serves as some sort of asynchronous request that occurs from the CPU to the appropriate hardware device, where for example, the mental model of execution may result in something like this: